kube-burner/kube-burner/docs/ocp.md

 ## Metrics-profile type

-By specifying `--profile-type`, kube-burner can use two different metrics-profile when scraping metrics from prometheus.
-By default uses the `regular` one which is bound to the workload in question, but it's possible to use [metrics-report.yml](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics-report.yml), specified by `reporting`, which is a profile very useful to reduce the number of documents sent to the configured indexer.
+By specifying `--profile-type`, kube-burner can use two different metrics profiles when scraping metrics from prometheus.
+By default is configured with `both`, meaning that it will use the regular metrics profiles bound to the workload in question and the reporting metrics profile.

+While when using the regular profiles ([metrics-aggregated](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics-aggregated.yml) or [metrics](https://github.com/cloud-bulldozer/kube-burner/blob/master/cmd/kube-burner/ocp-config/metrics.yml)), kube-burner scrapes and indexes metrics timeseries, the reporting one is a very useful profile to reduce the number of documents sent to the configured indexer.
 Thanks to the combination of aggregations and instant queries for prometheus metrics, and 4 summaries for pod latency measurements, only a few documents will be indexed per benchmark.
-It's also possible to use `both` profiles in the same run.
+This flag makes possible to specify one or both of these profiles indistinctly.

 ## Customizing workloads